thatbudakguy/qg/adventures/city-of-danger.md

 - Red Wizards are sighted in the cities of the Moonsea, including Phlan, moving slaves around
 - Calcey's old friend and mentor from her youth, Cere, is in Mulmaster
 - We need to see and play up Calcey's connections and learn about her youth here, and how it was idyllic, to have impact for Witchthorn to take it away
+- Someone in Mulmaster saw the City Watch washing the decks of the _Dmitra Flass_ of blood after it returned from "sea trials"

 ## NPCs
 - some sort of former colleague of calcey who needs the party to do a QPQ task for them (heist?) to get something